onpuppet/puppet-autofs/README.markdown

 ## Limitations

 Only tested with Ubuntu 12.04, Ubuntu 14.04, Archlinux, CentOS 6 and CentOS 7.
 Other OS'es might work, but are not tested

+puppet-autofs needs the method basename from puppet stdlib, which got added with stdlib version 4.6 However, current version in debian jessie is 4.3.2